inspircd/docs/docs/3/modules/httpd_acl.md

 #### `<httpdacl>`

 The `<httpdacl>` tag defines settings about how the httpd_acl module should behave.
-This tag can only be defined once.
+This tag can be defined as many times as required.

 Name      | Type | Default Value | Description
 --------- | ---- | ------------- | -----------